Texas School Allegedly Threatens Hispanic Student With Deportation For Dress, Not Addressing Staffer As ‘Sir’

 It was there that the alleged interaction with a staffer occurred.
 It seems as though the boy responded with “yeah” instead of “yes, sir,” and for that, the boy’s mother says, the staffer decided to “teach him a lesson.”

-“He told him, ‘Even though you are a citizen, Trump is working on a law where he can deport you, too, because of your mom’s status,”‘ the mother said.
+“He told him, ‘Even though you are a citizen, Trump is working on a law where he can deport you, too, because of your mom’s status,'” the mother said.

 The mother says that she and her son are both in the U.S. legally.
 However, the woman did not give her name, for fear of retaliation, so it’s impossible to confirm her immigration status.

-Further, the staffer allegedly showed the boy a coin with an eagle, the words “Office of Intelligence” and the letters “ICE” in all-caps.
+Further, the staffer allegedly showed the boy a coin with an image of an eagle, the words “Office of Intelligence,” and the letters “ICE” in all-caps.
 “ICE” is the abbreviation for “Immigration and Customs Enforcement.”

 The mother says that when she came to the school looking for answers, she was shown the coin that the unnamed staffer allegedly showed her son.